gbengataylor/WebmethodsOnOCP/README.md

 # WebmethodsOnOCP
 Deploying Webmethods Integration Server Agent and Universal Messaging to OpenShift

-Pre-requisite - install webmethods 10
+These instructions were done with webmethods 10 however, docker support for webmethods has been available since Webmethods 9.7.
+See https://techcommunity.softwareag.com/pwiki/-/wiki/Main/Running+Integration+Server+within+a+Docker+container

 Assumptions -

-The docker images are built on the same machine where the OpenShift cluster is running
+These instructs assume that the docker images are built on the same machine where the OpenShift cluster is running.
+Alternately,  the docker images can be built and then push to a remote Openshift cluster's container image registry.